 Chocolate & Guinness cake is a great of the baking world.
 The moist, dark sponge is given a ‘resonant, ferrous tang’ (to quote the great Nigella Lawson) from the stout, and the coquettish cloud of frosting gives a finished effect that mimics a pint of the mighty black stuff.
 Our version divides the sponge batter into individual dariole moulds, so the 'baby cakes' are a little like upturned, less melty chocolate fondants.
 The cream topping has a splash of Champagne because – why not?Black velvet baby cakes

 To spruce up cheese on toast

 We love lentils for their flavour absorption factor, but we’d never thought of combining them with beer until Tom Kerridge led us on our merry way to uber lentildom.
 He uses wheat beer in this side dish of puy lentils with shallots, lamb stock and thyme.
-The dish is designed to be served with his salt-baked lamb shanks, but you can omit the meat and ramp up the seasoning and herbs.
+The dish is designed to be served with his salt-baked lamb shanks, but you can omit the meat and serve with a main dish of your choosing.

 Do you like cooking with beer?
 We’d love to hear your recipe ideas.